School meal: Targeted school meals

 School meals can also be targeted, often toward students who are poor or otherwise vulnerable.
 Such targeting can be geographic (providing school meals in all schools with a region that is deemed food insecure or lower income), school-based (targeting schools with a population of generally poor students), or based on individual characteristics (targeting students based on their household income, ethnic status, or other individual traits).
 Across different settings and school meal programs, many different approaches are used when targeting school meals.

-Free school meals

-In low-income countries, most school meal programs make food available for free.
-In high-income countries, free school meals are usually available only to children who meet income-based criteria.

-A study of a free school meal program in the United States found that providing free meals to elementary and middle school children in areas characterized by high food insecurity led to better school discipline among the students.